Tuesday, March 26, 2013

 3) Maintain Realistic Expectations About Your Dog – besides respecting your dog’s comfort zone it is also important to be realistic about your dog’s abilities and personality.
 Some dogs may never be the social butterfly you want them to be and are in reality a homebody that prefers human companionship.
 Shy, older dogs may not enjoy dog parks and in the case of some middle-aged or senior dogs, large, group classes may be too stressful.
 However, that does not mean you can’t find a fun activity the two of you can do together, train in other settings or find dog friends that your dog can have one-on-one play sessions with.
 My Shiba Inu is not that social with other dogs now that she is an adult.
 Once she reached maturity, she stopped playing with dogs at the dog park and would spend the entire time sitting with strangers at the park.
 It was at this point, I decided that she was no longer getting that much out of being at the dog park and instead I took her on excursions in the city or hanging out in cafes which she seemed to enjoy more.
 Respecting your dog's physical limitations is another factor to consider.
 My big, clunky 90 pound Akita is probably not the best dog for agility training (nor would I want to subject his aging joints to this particular activity).
 Forcing a square peg in a round hole, is not always the best for the dog and it can lead to unnecessary frustration on the owner’s part.
 Try to find activities that your dog also enjoys and work at your dog's own pace.

 4) Find Fun Activities to Do With Your Dog – Training is a great way to bond with your dog, but it does not have to stop there.
 There are other ways to spend time with your dog such as hiking, camping or playing games.
 If your dog is very energetic and athletic, agility or other dog sports like flyball may be a great outlet.
 Try to figure out what activities your dog really enjoys.
-Here are some books and websites to give you ideas.

 To find out more information on dog sports here are some good sources: